 While teaching in this hard-hitting environment for six and one half years, Mr. Mariotti gained insight into how to successfully motivate his tough students – teaching them how to run a business.
 His perceptions and learnings inspired him to create a program to bring entrepreneurial education to low-income youth.
 In 1987 the Network for Teaching Entrepreneurship (NFTE) a 501(c)(3) non-profit organization, was formed.

-Mr. Mariotti is a 2012 inductee into the Entrepreneurship Hall of Fame.
-He is the recipient of numerous awards, including an Ernst & Young Entrepreneur of the Year Award, the Bernard A. Goldhirsh Social Entrepreneur of the Year Award, the New York Enterprise Report's 2012 Founders Award for Social Entrepreneurship, the National Director’s Entrepreneurship Award from the Minority Business Development Agency of the U.S. Department of Commerce, the Association of Education Publishers’ Golden Lamp Award for the best curriculum in America in 2002 and 2010's best curriculum in math for the 11th edition of NFTE's Entrepreneurship: Owning Your Future, the ACE/Currie Foundation Humanitarian Venture Award, the USASBE Entrepreneurship Educator of the Year, the CEO Club’s Social Entrepreneur of the Year, and America’s Top High School Business Teacher.
+Considered an expert in education for at-risk youth, Mr. Mariotti was a 2012 inductee into the Entrepreneurship Hall of Fame.
+He received numerous awards, including an Ernst & Young Entrepreneur of the Year Award, the Bernard A. Goldhirsh Social Entrepreneur of the Year Award, the New York Enterprise Report's 2012 Founders Award for Social Entrepreneurship, the National Director’s Entrepreneurship Award from the Minority Business Development Agency of the U.S. Department of Commerce, the Association of Education Publishers’ Golden Lamp Award for the best curriculum in America in 2002 and 2010's best curriculum in math for the 11th edition of NFTE's Entrepreneurship: Owning Your Future, the ACE/Currie Foundation Humanitarian Venture Award, the USASBE Entrepreneurship Educator of the Year, the CEO Club’s Social Entrepreneur of the Year, and America’s Top High School Business Teacher.
 He has been the subject of many national media profiles on programs including ABC Evening News and 20/20.
 In addition, he is the co-author of 28 books on entrepreneurship that have sold over one million copies.
-NFTE is an active member of the Council on Foreign Relations.
-Mr. Mariotti has attended The World Economic Forum and has been a frequent speaker at Davos as well as other business forums.
+Mr. Mariotti has previously attended The World Economic Forum and was a frequent speaker at Davos as well as other business forums.